 This policy applies to all individuals representing IRATA, including directors, senior managers, officers, employees, consultants, contractors, trainees, volunteers, agents, or any other person(s) representing or associated with IRATA.
-Additional contractual terms may exit to uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate
+Additional contractual terms may exist to uphold all laws relevant to countering bribery and corruption in the jurisdictions in which we operate.

 The IRATA Code of Conduct and Code of Ethics set out the standards and requirements expected of all individuals and organisations representing IRATA.

 We do not (nor do we procure someone) to: